 Dublin is fortunate to have extensive native oak woodlands and the recreational forests of the Dublin Mountains and Wicklow Mountains National Park.
 Established in 2018, the Dublin Mountains Partnership (DMP) promotes the sustainable management of forest resources in the woodlands – both in the National Park and in privately owner woods surrounding the city.
 The local government bodies, National Parks and Wildlife Service, Forestry Service (Coillte), and Dublin Mountains Initiative coordinate a Volunteer Ranger Service.
 Through the principles of Leave No Trace, they work to raise awareness and minimize recreational impacts.
 There is also have an “Adopt-A-Trail” program to manage the forest.

 In 2015, Dublin Bay was designated as a UNESCO Biosphere in recognition of its globally-important biodiversity and active communities.
-As a member of the UNESCO World Network of Island and Coastal Reserves, we work in cooperation with colleagues across the globe on the protection and management of natural resources, including woodlands, sharing best practices.
-Through the National Botanic Gardens in Dublin and with our universities, collaboration in research on forest genetics is advanced.
+As a member of the UNESCO World Network of Island and Coastal Reserves, Dublin works in cooperation with colleagues across the globe on the protection and management of natural resources, including woodlands, sharing best practices.
+Through the National Botanic Gardens in Dublin and with the city’s universities, collaboration in research on forest genetics is advanced.